Guide to screen addictions and responsible digital use

 - Cravings.
 Do you want to look at your devices, sometimes at the expense of other activities?
 That’s a craving.

 - Tolerance.
 Do you increasingly need to spend more time on your phone?
 If your screen usage is going up, your tolerance is going up.
-You need more time to get the same fulfilment as before.
+You need more time to get the same fulfillment as before.

 - Withdrawal.
 Do you feel a change in your mood for the worse when you can’t use your device?
 People can feel agitated, sad or even angry when their phones not available.